 After three years away from the movie public, Rita Hayworth returned for Affair in Trinidad.
-The star sought a different life and after marrying, she left Hollywood and only returned when her marriage ended.
+The star had sought a different life away from the spotlight.
+However, after her marriage ended, she returned to Hollywood.

 However, what awaited her was the demanding studio boss Harry Cohn and her movie contract.

-Cohn hoped to capitalize on her time away and re-teamed her with Glenn Ford, who had already done two pictures with her, including the wildly successful Gilda (read about that here).
+Cohn hoped to capitalize on her time away and re-teamed her with Glenn Ford, who had already done three pictures with her, including the wildly successful Gilda (read about that here).